DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-22-including-study-sites-in-the-course-details.md

 ---
 title: Including ‘Study sites’ in the course details
-description: We updated the ‘Add course’, and the edit course flows to include ‘Study sites’
+description: We updated the ‘Add course’ and the edit course flows to include ‘Study sites’
 date: 2023-05-22
 tags:
   - locations